 NEW YORK ALLOWS FOR NO-FAULT DIVORCE

 Under New York’s family law code (DRL §170.7), married couples have the right to obtain a ‘no-fault’ divorce.
-With this type of divorce, neither party need be legally ‘blamed’ for the end of the marriage.
+With this type of divorce, neither party needs to be legally ‘blamed’ for the end of the marriage.
 Instead, a divorcing couple must simply meet the state’s residency requirement and prove that their marriage is ‘irretrievably broken’, something that our divorce lawyers in Long Island can help you with.

 While no-fault divorce offers a number of benefits and it can make the process much more efficient, it is not necessarily easy.
 While fault may not be a contested issue, there are many other things that will still need to be resolved.
 Among others, this includes property distribution, division of debt, spousal support/spousal maintenance, and, if the couple has young children, child custody/visitation, and child support obligations.
 If you are seeking a no-fault divorce, you should be represented by an experienced Long Island divorce attorney.